-Policymaker Commitment Across the Globe

-- ❖ METI1 targets ~6-7.5 GWs2 of biomass generation by 2030, equivalent to ~15-20 million MTPY of demand3; 20-year FiT4 support with requirement to use biomass for another 20 years - Strategic Energy Plan also assumes contribution of 20-22% from nuclear power by 2030, which faces strong opposition after the Fukushima nuclear disaster - Prime Minister Yoshihide Suga pledged that the country would be "net-zero" by 2050; METI targets 50-60% of the nation's power supply to be renewable by 2050

-- ❖ RED II calls for renewables to account for at least 32% of EU's gross consumption by 2030 - European Climate Law sets legally binding target of "net-zero" by 2050 - All 27 member states agreed to raising EU's 2030 GHG emission reduction target from 40% to 55%, as compared to 1990 levels

-- Largest user of coal in the EU with more than 170 million metric tons consumed in 2019 - Recently passed the Coal Exit Law mandating complete phase-out of coal-fired power generation by 2038, shutting down or converting 43.9 GWs of coal capacity to alternative fuels - ❖ Additionally, targets phase-out of 9.5 GWs of nuclear generation by 2022

-- Long-time leader in renewable energy targeting 15% of energy demand to come from bioenergy by 2050 and recently raised its commitment to cut GHG emissions to at least 68% by 2030, as compared to 1990 levels - Strong commitment to bioenergy as a source of heat and power and support of Bioenergy with Carbon Capture and Storage (BECCS) as a key negative carbon emissions solution

-- Legally binding goal to phase out of coal from power generation by 2030 - Long tradition of supporting renewable energy, including biomass, via the SDE, SDE+, and SDE++ programs

-Sustainable Carbon Benefits Well-Recognized

-UN Intergovernmental Panel on Climate Change (IPCC): holds long-standing view that biomass must play a key role under every single pathway to achieve the goal of limiting climate change to 1.5-degrees °C. "In the long term, a sustainable forest management strategy aimed at maintaining or increasing forest carbon stocks, while producing an annual sustained yield of timber, fiber, or energy from the forest, will generate the largest sustained mitigation benefit."

-International Renewable Energy Agency (IRENA): reiterated IPCC's view on the critical role of biomass, but also called for a tripling of the amount of modern biomass used for energy production from 5 percent today to 16 percent by 2050, as it laid out its own proposed global pathway to a carbon-neutral and renewable future by 2050

-Germany's Coal Exit Law: explicitly recognized the use of sustainable biomass as part of the transition to completely phase out coal from power generation

-Netherlands Environmental Assessment Agency (PBL): concluded that the country will not be able to achieve its climate targets without substantially increasing biomass utilization and that a significant role for biomass is a "prerequisite" for a climate-neutral circular economy
+Policymaker Commitment Across the Globe Sustainable Carbon Benefits Well-Recognized JAPAN METI1 targets ~6-7.5 GWs2 of biomass generation by 2030, equivalent to ~15-20 million MTPY of demand3; 20-year FiT4 support with requirement to use biomass for another 20 years Strategic Energy Plan also assumes contribution of 20-22% from nuclear power by 2030, which faces strong opposition after the Fukushima nuclear disaster Prime Minister Yoshihide Suga pledged that the country would be "net-zero" by 2050; METI targets 50-60% of the nation's power supply to be renewable by 2050 Wood products store carbon for their lifecycle Biomass substitutes for fossil fuels EU RED II5 calls for renewables to account for at least 32% of EU's gross consumption by 2030 European Climate Law sets legally binding target of "net-zero" by 2050 All 27 member states agreed to raising EU's 2030 GHG emission reduction target from 40% to 55%, as compared to 1990 levels Wood substitutes for non- renewable and energy intensive materials GERMANY Largest user of coal in the EU with more than 170 million metric tons consumed in 20196 Recently passed the Coal Exit Law7 mandating complete phase-out of coal-fired power generation by 2038, shutting down or converting 43.9 GWs of coal capacity to alternative fuels Additionally, targets phase-out of 9.5 GWs of nuclear generation by 2022 UN Intergovernmental Panel on Climate Change (IPCC): holds long-standing view that biomass must play a key role under every single pathway to achieve the goal of limiting climate change to 1.5-degrees °C. "In the long term, a sustainable forest management strategy aimed at maintaining or increasing forest carbon stocks, while producing an annual sustained yield of timber, fiber, or energy from the forest, will generate the largest sustained mitigation benefit." ИК Long-time leader in renewable energy targeting 15% of energy demand to come from bioenergy by 2050 and recently raised its commitment to cut GHG emissions to at least 68% by 2030, as compared to 1990 levels Strong commitment to bioenergy as a source of heat and power and support of Bioenergy with Carbon Capture and Storage (BECCS) as a key negative carbon emissions solution International Renewable Energy Agency (IRENA): reiterated IPCC's view on the critical role of biomass, but also called for a tripling of the amount of modern biomass used for energy production from 5 percent today to 16 percent by 2050, as it laid out its own proposed global pathway to a carbon-neutral and renewable future by 2050 Germany's Coal Exit Law: explicitly recognized the use of sustainable biomass as part of the transition to NETHER- LANDS Legally binding goal to phase out of coal from power generation by 2030 Long tradition of supporting renewable energy, including biomass, via the SDE, SDE+, and SDE++ programs completely phase out coal from power generation Netherlands Environmental Assessment Agency (PBL): concluded that the country will not be able to achieve its climate targets without substantially increasing biomass utilization and that a significant role for biomass is a "prerequisite" for a climate-neutral circular economy 8